archavka/List.am/Use Cases/Place a product.md

   Step 10.
 The system requests to select a category of the product form given options

+   * Category
+      * Subcategory
+      * Subcategory
+      * Subcategory
+      * ...
+   * Category
+      * Subcategory
+      * Subcategory
+      * Subcategory
+      *  ...
+   * Category
+      * Subcategory
-   * Marketplace
+      * Subcategory
-   * Jobs
+      * Subcategory
-   * Service
+      * ...

   Step 11.
-The system requests
+The system requests to fill the fields specifying the item.
+  Step 12.
+The user fills the empty feilds.
+  Step 13.
+The system checks filled data is matching the requirments of categories and subcategories.
+  Step 14.